Ousted Oklahoma Veterans Affairs director disputes firing: 'There was no legal authority'

 People are also reading…

-It's unclear if Kintsel will take the dispute to court.
+Whether Kintsel will take the dispute to court is unclear.
 Kintsel hinted at legal action in the email and said he is reviewing all possible courses of action in response to the board's actions Friday.

 Veterans Commission Chairman Robert Allen said Kintsel was fired due to "absolute insubordination" because he intentionally skipped commission meetings, shunned agency oversight and shut the commission out of the department in every way possible.

+Kintsel says he has taken those actions because of his belief that the board is acting illegally.

 If Kintsel files a lawsuit challenging his termination, the commission will deal with it at that time, Allen said.
-But he acknowledged that was a scenario commissioners considered before Friday's vote.
+He acknowledged that the commissioners had considered that scenario before Friday's vote.

 "We obviously believe that we're a legally valid commission," he said.